-Lower courts routinely invoke the narrow-construction canon in decisions ordering disclosure of documents, including in cases involving documents related to law enforcement and national security.
-See, e.g., ACLU v.
-U.S. Dep't of Justice, 880 F.3d 473, 482-83

-(9th Cir.
-2018) (requiring disclosure of materials addressing electronic surveillance and devices); Citizens of Responsibility & Ethics in Wash. v.
+Further, the narrow-construction canon affects the outcome of FOIA disputes in the real world.
+Lower courts routinely invoke the canon in decisions ordering disclosure of documents, including in cases involving documents related to law enforcement and national security.
+See, e.g., ACLU of N. Cal. v.
+U.S. Dep't of Justice, 880 F.3d 473, 482-83 (9th Cir.
+2018) (requiring disclosure ofmaterials addressing electronic surveillance and tracking devices); Citizens for Responsibility & Ethics in Wash. v.
 U.S. Dep't of Justice, 854 F.3d 675, 681-82 (D.C.
-Cir. decision 2017) (vacating exempting FBI correspondence related public corruption to investigation); Lucaj v.
+Cir.
+2017) (vacating decision exempting FBI correspondence related to public corruption investigation); Lucaj v.
 FBI, 852 F.3d 541, 549 (6th Cir.
-2017) (requiring disclosure of documents shared between FBI and foreign government); N.Y.
+2017) (requiring disclosure of shared between FBIdocuments and government); N.Y.
 Times Co. v.
 U.S. Dep't of Justice, 756 F.3d 100, 103, 111 (2d Cir.
 2014) (requiring disclosure of documents related to targeted killings via drone strikes).

 ACLU v.
-Department of Defense, 543 F.3d 59 (2d) Cir.
+Department of Defense, 543 F.3d 59 (2d Cir.
 2008), summarily vacated by 558 U.S. 1042 (2009), provides an illustrative example of the canon's practical impact.
 In that case, the requestor sought disclosure of photographs depicting treatment of detainees by United States soldiers in Iraq and Afghanistan.
-Id. at The government sought to withhold photographs under the FOIA exemption for law enforcement records that "could reasonably expected to endanger the life or physical safety of any individual."
+Id. at 63.
+The government sought to withhold the photographs under the FOIA exemption for law enforcement records that "could reasonably be expected to endanger the life or physical safety of any individual."
 5 U.S.C. § 552(b)(7)(F).
 It contended that releasing the information could endanger the lives of American troops in the Middle East.
 543 F.3d at 63.

 The Second Circuit rejected this argument, holding instead that the exemption applied only if the government identified specific individuals who were endangered.
 Id. at 70.
-The court expressly stated that this interpretation was driven by the narrowconstruction canon:
+The court expressly stated that this interpretation was driven by the narrow-construction canon:

 The defendants' construction of "any individual" as not requiring the government to name or even roughly identify any individual ... is not a narrow one.
 The reading of "any individual" as requiring a FOIA defendant to identify an individual with reasonable specificity is a narrower construction, and to be preferred on that ground alone. ...
 [T]he principle that FOIA exemptions are to be construed narrowly cabins the permissible construction of the phrase "any individual."
-A construction that requires the agency to identify with reasonable specificity the person or persons who could reasonably be expected to be endangered accords with that The defendants' principle. unbounded interpretation does not.
+A construction that requires the agency to identify with reasonable specificity the person or persons who could reasonably be expected to be endangered accords with that principle.
+The defendants' unbounded interpretation does not.